djm158/pomo/README.md

  * read settings from local storage
  * light/dark theme
  * allow users to configure alert sounds
- * allow users to configure volume
  * test more functionality
- * see if transition can be encapsulated in the modal
+ * add css transition encapsulated in the modal
+ * track number of pomodoros completed